Raydir27/Segmentation_ct/README.md

 This implementation is inspired by and based on the work from the [Medical Segmentation Transformer](https://github.com/OlgaOlmi/medical_seg_transformer/tree/main) repository.
 Special thanks to OlgaOlmi for their open-source contributions to medical image segmentation.

 ---

-Feel free to add more sections, details, or personalize it further!
-Don't forget to replace the placeholder with the actual Google Drive link to your pretrained model.